mfthomps/Labtainers/README.md

 December 4, 2020
 - Transition distribution of tar to GitHub releaese artifacts
-- Eliminate seperate designer tar file, use git repo tarball.
+- Eliminate separate designer tar file, use git repo tarball.
 - Testing of grader web functions for analysis of student lab artifacts
 - Clear logs from full smoketest and delete grader container in removelab command.